43585

 We recognise the richness and uniqueness of Scotland’s biodiversity and nature and the importance it plays with regards to facilitating and sustaining all life.

 We are clear that we must all play our part to halve biodiversity loss by 2030 and reverse it by 2045.
-We are committed to ensuring that the biodiversity crisis is front and centre of what we all talk about, learn about and act on – from our education and training activities to our awards and accreditations, to the support we can offer communities.
+We are committed to ensuring that the biodiversity crisis is front and centre of what we all talk about, learn about and act on – from our education and training activities to our awards and accreditations and the support we can offer communities.

 We support Scotland’s strategy to tackle the nature emergency.